berkeman/berkeman.github.io/_pages/010_about.md

 ---

-The Expertmaker Accelerator is a well-proven data processing framework that provides fast data access, parallel execution, and automatic organization of source code, input data, and results.
-It can be used for daily data analysis tasks as well as operating as a live recommendation system in production with hundreds of thousands of large data files and many CPUs.
+The Expertmaker Accelerator is a well-proven data processing framework providing fast data access, parallel execution, reproducibility, and transparency.
+It can be used for anything from small daily data analysis tasks to running as multi-CPU backend in live production recommender systems based on hundreds of thousands of large data files.

 The Accelerator was developed by the Swedish AI company Expertmaker.
 The first project using the Accelerator was run in 2012, and since